holoviz-dev/pyct/README.md

   -h, --help     show this help message and exit --path PATH    where to copy examples
   -v, --verbose
-  --force        if PATH already exists, force overwrite existing examples if older than source examples
+  --force        if PATH already exists, force overwrite existing files if
+                 older than source files
 ```

 And to download the data only, the `fetch-data` command:

 ```
 usage: datashader fetch-data [-h] [--path PATH] [--datasets DATASETS] [-v]
+                        [--force] [--use-test-data]

 optional arguments:
   -h, --help           show this help message and exit --path PATH          where to put data
-  --datasets DATASETS  *name* of datasets file; must exist either in path specified by --path or in package/examples/ -v, --verbose
+  --datasets DATASETS  *name* of datasets file; must exist either in path
+                       specified by --path or in package/examples/ -v, --verbose
+  --force              Force any existing data files to be replaced --use-test-data      Use data's test files, if any, instead of fetching full
+                       data.
+If test file not in '.data_stubs', fall back to fetching full data.
 ```

 Can specify different 'datasets' file: